coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 005.md

 The man in armor recognizes Achille and goes up to him and kisses Achille, glad to see him.
 Pyrisou - the man in armor - speaks of something that happened ages ago.
 It's clear that Achille doesn't recall him, and Pyrisou starts to melt and lose his form, and we all realize he'd turned himself into an ooze to extend his life.
 Achille asks that we talk about this like people, that he help him remember, and Pyrisou explains their warband and they piece together that they're on different sides of the fight.

-Pyrisou admits that [[Salvor Bajj]] is in the Shadowfell, and Pyrisou explains that the empire wanted to remove Salvor from the board so that the Material Plane can be the Empire's.
+Pyrisou admits that [[content/Archive/DM Blast to the Past/NPCs/Salvor Bajj]] is in the Shadowfell, and Pyrisou explains that the empire wanted to remove Salvor from the board so that the Material Plane can be the Empire's.
 We are about to leave when Nymnar comments that Achille should introduce Pyrisou to his new girlfriend.
 Pyrisou gets pissed and starts to lose his form, Achille's head snapping toward Nymnar with a newfound fury.

 One of the undead mages finally notices Nymnar and the two start to have a heated conversation in Shadowtongue, with Nymnar telling them to help him get out of here, to get home.
 They explain that Deathwhisper says he's turncoat, and Nymnar is pissed at this, asking why they'd believe a failure.
 The mage comments that Nymnar's been away for quite a while, and Deathwhisper has power now.
 Nymnar says it's not his fault he was abandoned on the material plane, that his jailor was *Soldos*.